Snowmass 2021 whitepaper: Proton structure at the precision frontier: PDFs and the strong coupling from lattice QCD

 \subsection{Lattice calculations of PDFs}

-There has been rapid progress calculating the Bjorken-$x$ dependence of PDFs on the lattice since the first proposal of Large-Momentum Effective Theory (LaMET, also called the ``quasi-PDF'' method)~\cite{Ji:2013dva,Ji:2014gla}.
-LaMET relates equal-time spatial correlators, whose Fourier transforms, the quasi-PDFs become the lightcone PDFs in the limit of infinite hadron momentum.
-For large but finite momenta accessible on a realistic lattice, LaMET relates quasi-PDFs to physical ones through a factorization theorem, the proof of which was developed in Refs.~\cite{Ma:2017pxb,Izubuchi:2018srq,Liu:2019urm}.
-Since the first lattice $x$-dependent PDF calculation~\cite{Lin:2014zya}, much progress has been made and many calculations done.
-Alternative approaches to lightcone PDFs in lattice QCD are ``operator product expansion (OPE) without OPE''~\cite{Aglietti:1998ur,Martinelli:1998hz,Dawson:1997ic,Capitani:1998fe,Capitani:1999fm,Chambers:2017dov,QCDSF-UKQCD-CSSM:2020tbz,Horsley:2020ltc}, ``auxiliary heavy/light quark''~\cite{Detmold:2005gg,Detmold:2018kwu,Detmold:2020lev,Braun:2007wv}, ``hadronic tensor''~\cite{Liu:1993cv,Liu:1998um,Liu:1999ak,Liu:2016djw,Liu:2017lpe,Liu:2020okp}, ``good lattice cross sections''~\cite{Ma:2017pxb,Bali:2017gfr,Bali:2018spj,Sufian:2019bol,Sufian:2020vzb} and the pseudo-PDF approach~\cite{Radyushkin:2017cyf} For recent reviews on these topics, we refer readers to Refs.~\cite{Lin:2017snn,Cichy:2018mum,Zhao:2020vll,Ji:2020ect,Ji:2020byp,Constantinou:2020hdm} for more details.
+Since the first proposal of Large-Momentum Effective Theory (LaMET, also called the ``quasi-PDF'' method)~\cite{Ji:2013dva,Ji:2014gla}, there has been rapid progress in computing the dependence of PDFs on the momentum fraction $x$ on the lattice.
+LaMET evaluates equal-time spatial correlators, whose Fourier transforms, called "the quasi-PDFs", become the lightcone PDFs in the limit of an infinite hadron momentum.
+For large but finite momenta accessible on a realistic lattice, LaMET relates quasi-PDFs to physical ones in the $\overline{\text{MS}}$ scheme through a factorization theorem, the proof of which was developed in Refs.~\cite{Ma:2017pxb,Izubuchi:2018srq,Liu:2019urm}.
+After the first lattice $x$-dependent PDF calculation~\cite{Lin:2014zya}, many other calculations were done.
+Alternative approaches to lightcone PDFs in LQCD are ``operator product expansion (OPE) without OPE''~\cite{Aglietti:1998ur,Martinelli:1998hz,Dawson:1997ic,Capitani:1998fe,Capitani:1999fm,Chambers:2017dov,QCDSF-UKQCD-CSSM:2020tbz,Horsley:2020ltc}, ``auxiliary heavy/light quark''~\cite{Detmold:2005gg,Detmold:2018kwu,Detmold:2020lev,Braun:2007wv}, ``hadronic tensor''~\cite{Liu:1993cv,Liu:1998um,Liu:1999ak,Liu:2016djw,Liu:2017lpe,Liu:2020okp}, ``good lattice cross sections''~\cite{Ma:2017pxb,Bali:2017gfr,Bali:2018spj,Sufian:2019bol,Sufian:2020vzb} and the pseudo-PDF approach~\cite{Radyushkin:2017cyf}.
+For recent reviews on these topics, we refer readers to Refs.~\cite{Lin:2017snn,Cichy:2018mum,Zhao:2020vll,Ji:2020ect,Ji:2020byp,Constantinou:2020hdm}.